otyeung/linkedin-sample-lead-sync-apps/README.md

 4. Install required Python library in virtual environment `pip install -r requirements.txt`

-5. Copy your client id, client secret from developer portal to .env file.
+5. Copy ".env.example" file to a new file ".env".
+Insert your client id, client secret values from developer portal to ".env" file.
 You should set the API_VERSION to the latest one according to [LinkedIn API documentation](https://learn.microsoft.com/en-us/linkedin/marketing/versioning?view=li-lms-2024-06) in the format "YYYYMM", it should NOT be older than 12 months from current date, for example :

 ```
 CLIENT_ID=abcdefg